 About.

-Michelle also detects and refines the masses and orbits of exoplanets using a combination of radial velocity (RV), transit and astrometry.
+Michelle detects and refines the masses and orbits of exoplanets using a combination of radial velocity (RV), transit and astrometry.
 She is currently observing 10 known planet systems that have shown indications of additional planets in orbit in order to detect the long period outer companions.
 These observations have lead to the discovery of 3 planets so far.
-She was a member of the TESS-Keck Survey (TKS) team that conducted RV followup of TESS Objects of Interest (TOIs) and lead the discovery paper of TOI-1386 b and c.
+She was a member of the TESS-Keck Survey (TKS) team that conducted RV followup of TESS Objects of Interest (TOIs) and she lead the discovery paper of TOI-1386 b and c.

 Michelle completed her post bachelor honours in astrophysics at University of Southern Queensland, Australia.
 Here Michelle worked on the occurrence rates of giant exoplanets in the habitable zone of their star and found that while giant planets are less likely to be found in the habitable zone than terrestrial planets, if each giant planet is host to more than one moon then exomoons could be more numerous than terrestrial planets in the habitable zone of their star.
 This work has direct implications for the fraction of stars in the galaxy that may host habitable terrestrial worlds.